Younger Friends Help Us Stay Youthful says Diana Moran

 Diana Moran fondly became known as the Green Goddess through her trademark green leotard when she hit our TV screens in the 1980s introducing fitness to the nation.
 Now in her 80s she is no less dynamic and still helping keep the nation moving.

 One of her greatest assets, she says, especially since her second marriage ended some 25 years ago, is having younger companions who keep her energised, youthful and passionate about life.
-Having launched Hapipod.com, a website connecting homeowners with younger lodgers who will offer help and company for affordable rooms, I wanted to find out more from Diana about the benefits these intergenerational connections can bring.
+Having launched Hapipod.com, a matching site connecting householders with predominantly younger, compatible lodgers who offer company or practical help for affordable rooms, I wanted to find out more from Diana about the benefits these intergenerational connections can bring.

 What keeps you so positive and upbeat?